Extended Producer Responsibility (EPR)

 You will be required to record weight, category and units.

-Modulated fees depend on the amount and type of packaging.
-Some countries adjust modulated fees based on recyclability and recycled content.
+Modulated fees depend on the scheme in place, and the amount and type of packaging.
+Some countries adjust modulated fees in their scheme based on recyclability and recycled content.

-Penalties include fines, legal action, reputational damage, and potential market bans for non-compliant products.
+Penalties include fines, legal action, reputational damage, and potential market bans for non-compliant products or goods that pose environmental harm.

 EPR systems vary by country in scope, timelines, and requirements.
-Packaging EPR is widespread in Europe, but new EPR systems for other products are now being added across different markets.
+Packaging EPR is widespread in Europe, but new EPR systems for other products and goods are now being added across different markets.

-EPR data collection aids businesses in regulatory compliance, informed packaging decisions, and sustainability reporting.
+EPR data collection aids a business in regulatory compliance, informed packaging decisions, and sustainability reporting.

 This involves assessing: